 A successful trial

-We started with one tower and saw immediately how it made our process more efficient, says Nichols
+We started with one tower and saw immediately how it made our process more efficient

 As soon as the team began labeling reels, programming jobs and assembling kits, the benefits became obvious.
-Time spent locating parts and gathering kits dropped sharply, “so we began installing more of them.
-Today we have seven towers and are considering upgrading a few of them to the new SMD Tower 8000”, explains Nichols, referring to the latest SMD Tower model that stores up to 1,148 reels within just a 1.5-square-meter footprint.
+Time spent locating parts and gathering kits dropped sharply, “...so we began installing more of them.
+Today we have seven towers and are considering upgrading a few of them”, explains Nichols.

 Tracking parts like never before